+Taco Casserole is an easy way to serve tacos to your family.
+All of the ingredients are in one casserole dish and is served up by the scoopful.
 This post brought to you by McCormick & Company.
 All opinions are 100% mine.

 I try to keep the basics on hand like meat and spices but it is the fresh ingredients that I need to buy.
 Luckily, we have a small grocery store in town that I can stop at to pick up last minute ingredients for easy homemade meals.

 Brown ground beef and add McCormick Taco Seasoning Mix.
 I have always used this taco seasoning and it is what my mom always used when I was growing up.

-Add one can of tomato paste, drained and rinsed black beans (The recipe calls for pinto beans but I used black beans instead.) and drained Mexican-style corn.
+Add one can of tomato paste, drained and rinsed black beans (The recipe calls for pinto beans but I used black beans instead) and drained Mexican-style corn.

 Bring to a boil, reduce heat and simmer for 5 minutes.

 Spoon into a baking dish, top with shredded cheese and coarsely chopped tortilla chips.

-While the casserole is baking, chop green onions, tomato, avocado and cilantro.
+While the casserole is baking, chop green onions, tomato, avocado, and cilantro.

-Before serving, top the casserole with the tomatoes, green onion, cilantro and avocado.
+Before serving, top the casserole with the tomatoes, green onion, cilantro, and avocado.
 Serve with additional tortilla chips and sour cream.

-Preheat oven to 400°F. Brown meat in large skillet on medium-high heat.
+- Preheat oven to 400°F. Brown meat in large skillet on medium-high heat.
 Drain fat.

-Stir in Seasoning Mix, beans, tomato sauce and corn.
+- Stir in Seasoning Mix, beans, tomato sauce and corn.
 Bring to boil.
 Reduce heat to low; simmer 5 minutes.
 Spoon into 2-quart baking dish.
 Sprinkle with cheese and tortilla chips.

-Bake 5 to 10 minutes or until cheese is melted.
+- Bake 5 to 10 minutes or until cheese is melted.
 Serve with assorted toppings, if desired.

 Recipe via McCormick